AnilKumarOrg/imaging-mcp-server-helm/Help-Guide.md

 ## Overview

-The CAST Imaging MCP Server is a FastMCP server that provides AI-powered code analysis capabilities through the Model Context Protocol (MCP).
-This Helm chart enables easy deployment and management of the MCP server on Kubernetes clusters, with support for persistent storage, security contexts, and external access.
+This Helm chart enables easy deployment and management of the CAST Imaging MCP server on Kubernetes clusters, with support for persistent storage, security contexts, and external access.

 ## Table of Contents